-access-list number action protocol source-address destination-address
+access-list number action protocol source-address destination-address number is the ACL identifier (100 to 199)

-- number is the ACL identifier (100 to 199) - action is either permit or deny - protocol is layer three or layer four protocol name identifier - source-address is a matching criterion for packets' source address - destination-address is a matching criterion for packets' destination address - The rule only matches a packet if all rule criterions are meet at the same time. - The protocol name can be, among others: ip, icmp, udp or tcp. - Because all these protocols are transported by IP, specifying ip as a matching protocol will match any packet's protocol.
+action is either permit or deny

+protocol is layer three or layer four protocol name identifier source-address is a matching criterion for packets' source address destination-address is a matching criterion for packets' destination address

+The rule only matches a packet if all criteria are meet at the same time.

+The protocol name can be, among others: ip, icmp, udp or tcp.

+Because all these protocols are transported by IP, specifying ip as the matching protocol will match any packet's protocol.